Somnium13/SS13/README.md

 - Hiatus
 - Dec 5: Began conversion to C#...
 Global vars looking good, functions not so much!
 - Dec 6: Started on Global func conversion.
 Type inference is hard.
+- Dec 7: Refined type inference.
+Still working on globals.
+This javscript is getting super lit.

 **Current:** Switching languages for the second time.
 It's for the best.
 Probably.
 I want the damn thing to compile by the time finals are over.
 This is gonna be intense.